-In December 2020, to assist organising committees and member organisations in their planning for a return to competition, the Virtus Medical Committee has published a guidance document to ensure the safety of everyone involved.
+To assist organising committees and member organisations in their planning for a return to competition, the Virtus Medical Committee has published a guidance document to ensure the safety of everyone involved.
 The document will be reviewed regularly and the precise rules for each competition will be amended to reflect local laws and regulations.

 Virtus event cancellations